stephengold/Heart/README.md

  + using Bash or PowerShell:  `./gradlew :HeartLibrary:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :HeartLibrary:publishToMavenLocal`

+You can restore the repository to a pristine state:
+ + using Bash or PowerShell: `./gradlew clean`
+ + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)

 <a name="downloads"/>